Bend, Oregon: Climate

 Bend's growing season is short; according to the U.S. Department of Agriculture's National Resources Conservation Service, in half of the years between 1971 and 2000, the USDA weather station in Bend recorded the last below-freezing temperatures after July 3 and the first below-freezing temperatures before August 31.
 Based on 1981–2010 normals, the average window for freezing temperatures is September 13 through June 19.

+Neighborhoods

+There are 13 officially recognized neighborhood districts: